 • Won twice again in 2007, firstly at the Dubai Desert Classic and the becoming the first Continental European to win a World Golf Championships event, at the WGC – Accenture Match Play Championship.
 Finished a career-high of fourth in the Order of Merit.

 • Represented Europe for a second time in The Ryder Cup in 2008.
-Partnered Robert Karlsson to win the World Cup for Sweden in 2008.
+Partnered Robert Karlsson to win the World Cup for Sweden later that year.

 • In 2009 became the second Continental European to win The Players Championship on the US PGA Tour, following Sergio Garcia, 12 months earlier.